Ashik: Etymology

 The word ashiq (عاشق, meaning "in love" or "lovelorn") is the nominative form of a noun derived from the word ishq (عشق, "love").
 The term is synonymous with ozan in Turkish and Azerbaijani, which it superseded during the fifteenth to sixteenth centuries.
-Other alternatives include saz şair (meaning "saz poet") and halk şair ("folk poet").
+Other alternatives include saz şairi (meaning "saz poet") and halk şairi ("folk poet").
 In Armenian, the term gusan, which referred to creative and performing artists in public theaters of Parthia and ancient as well as medieval Armenia, is often used as a synonym.